Highland Real Estate

 Emphasize what Highland offers that other cities can't: lot size, views, privacy, and the deliberate absence of commercial development.

-Our strategy: Target high-income relocators and move-up buyers, highlight the unique lifestyle benefits, and price strategically to capture the premium the Highland brand commands.
+Salisbury Real Estate's strategy: Target high-income relocators and move-up buyers, highlight the unique lifestyle benefits, and price strategically to capture the premium the Highland brand commands.

 Neighborhoods